 What is Two-Phase Treatment?

 Two-phase treatment is an orthodontic approach that improves facial structure and straightens the teeth.
 Your child should be evaluated by an orthodontist around seven years old to determine if the teeth and jaw are developing properly.
-If no issues are found, Dr. Wright may recommend periodic evaluations every six to 12 months.
-During these appointments, Dr. Wright keeps an eye on how the baby teeth are being replaced by permanent teeth.
+If no issues are found, Dr. Marc S. Wright may recommend periodic evaluations every six to 12 months.
+During these appointments, Dr. Marc S. Wright keeps an eye on how the baby teeth are being replaced by permanent teeth.

 What Are the Benefits of Two-Phase Treatment?